Judge dismisses felony convictions of 5 retired military officers in US Navy bribery case - KESQ

 Prosecutors said in legal filings outlining their request for Tuesday’s dismissals that the action does not mean the defendants did not commit the charged crimes but because information was withheld from the defense and other mistakes were made, they wanted to ensure justice was served fairly.

-In 2022, Judge Janis Sammartino had ruled the former lead federal prosecutor committed “flagrant misconduct” by withholding information from defense lawyers.
+In 2022, U.S. District Court Judge Janis Sammartino ruled the former lead federal prosecutor committed “flagrant misconduct” by withholding information from defense lawyers.
 In September, the felony convictions of four former Navy officers were also vacated.
 The four men pleaded guilty to a misdemeanor and agreed to pay a $100 fine each.

 The dismissals by Sammartino on Tuesday come weeks before Francis is due back in court to set a date for his sentencing.

-Francis returned to the U.S. late last year after a daring escape from his house arrest in San Diego in 2022.
+Francis returned to the U.S. late last year after a daring escape from his house arrest in San Diego in 2022 weeks before his original sentencing hearing.
 He was later captured in Venezuela, which extradited him to the U.S. as part of a prisoner exchange.

 The escape was also seen by some as a misstep by the prosecution for allowing him to not be held behind bars.